How to Negotiate Salary for Your Next Career Move

 Research Online

-Preparing for a meeting is time well spent.
-You’ll be much more confident when the presentation of your case if have a clear outline of your talking points before the deadline.
+Preparing for any negotiation is always well spent.
+You’ll be more confident when giving your argument if you have a clearly defined set of talking points outlined in advance.

-Here are a few instances of things you could consider including in your salary negotiation:
+Here are a few examples of items you may want to consider when negotiating your salary:

 • Years of relevant experience